Archive for the ‘Injectable Fillers’ Category

 With the increasing acceptance of cosmetic procedures among men, a new phenomenon among the plastic surgery clientele has been on the rise: more couples are appearing together in surgeons’ offices across the country.

-According to this article in the Pittsburgh Tribune-Review, America’s recovery from the recession has seen a resurgence of plastic surgery procedures.
+According to in the Pittsburgh Tribune-Review, America’s recovery from the recession has seen a resurgence of plastic surgery procedures.
 Women account for roughly 80 percent of plastic surgery patients, but the number of men has skyrocketed 88 percent from 1997 to 2010.
 The most popular procedures among men include Botox, liposuction, and rhinoplasty.

 The article tells the story of Marsha and Mike Gavula, a couple from Evans City, PA, who do just about everything together.
 Recently, the 50-year-olds both stepped into a plastic surgeon’s office.
 Marsha has undergone chemical peels, dermabrasion, and other minimally invasive procedures, while Mike opted for Botox and wrinkle-filling injections for the first time on his fiftieth birthday.